ultratendency/kafka-ldap-integration/README.md

 1. Unboundid LDAP SDK for LDAPS interaction
 2. Caffeine Cache
 3. YAML Configuration for LDAP baseDN for users, groups and more.
-See src/test/resources/ldapconfig.yaml for details
+See `src/test/resources/ldapconfig.yaml` for details

-**Observe** that the directory hosting yaml configuration file must be in CLASSPATH.
+**N.B.** that the directory hosting yaml configuration file must be in CLASSPATH.

 ## Kafka configuration examples